madprops/awesome-setup/madwidgets/sysmonitor/README.md

 When this limit is reached, the font color turns to alertcolor, else it uses fontcolor.

 (alert_max of net monitors are calculated in megabits)

+A specific command to be used can be passed with the "command" argument.